0xSA7/SCE/semester 7/Computer Aided Desgin (CAD)/Lecture 02/cadnotes_02.md

 where $\mathbf{i}_L$ is the vector of loop currents $[I_1, I_2, I_3]^T$.

-Perfect 👍 Here's your statement rewritten clearly and formatted in proper engineering/matrix notation:

 ---

 ### Expressing Branch Currents in Terms of Loop Currents